 |Tim Roufs||extended search|

-But you see that the Whites too are superstitious.
+But you see that the whites too are superstitious.
 They have to be superstitious because when they see something unusual, something happens.
 And they wonder about that.
-When they see some unusual thing, and then something happens afterwards other religions wonder, "Maybe that could be it."
-A lot of White people see all that stuff, but they don't take notice of it.
-Then, later on, when they need help, the answer is there but they don't have it because they don't remember this warning.
+When they see some unusual thing -- and then something happens afterwards -- other religions wonder, "Maybe that could be it."
+A lot of white people see all that stuff, but they don't take notice of it.
+Then, later on, when they need help, the answer is there but they don't have it because they don't remember the warning.

 The Indians are superstitious.
 Even the priest says that.
 If you ask the priest, "What is that sign for?
 What does that unusual sign mean?" he'll say, "Oh, you're just superstitious."
 And he doesn't mean that to be good.